Svanik-Jain/Text-Reader/README.md

 ## Built With

 This is project is built with python.
-Various modules of python like pyttsx3, pypdf2, SpeechRecognition were used.
+Various modules of python like pyttsx3, pypdf2, speechrecognition were used.

 ## Prerequisites
 1) Python